pipe-devnull/vagrant-dev-lamp/README.md

 __Pre-requisites:__
 __1.__ Install Virtualbox
 __2.__ Install vagrant
-__3.__ Install vagrant base box

-    # You can use an alternative base box if you wish
+You can use an alternative base box if you wish otherwise it will default to Ubuntu precise64
-    vagrant box add precise64 http://files.vagrantup.com/precise64.box

 Then ...